Ajj Aakhaan Waris Shah Nu: Summary

 In the poem the poet invokes Waris Shah, a historic Punjabi poet, who wrote a popular version of Punjabi love tragedy Heer Ranjha.
 Pritam asks to record and witness the miserable condition of Punjab and its people after partition (1947) and open a new page of his book of love.
 In the story of Heer Ranjha, Shah narrated the misery of a woman (Heer), but a million of daughters of Punjab, Pritam feels, were crying to Shah.

-The fields are lines up with dead bodies, and Chenab is filled with blood.
+The fields are lined up with dead bodies, and the Chenab is filled with blood.
 Someone unknown poured poison in the water of the five rivers, and the deadly water is destroying the land.
 The land, which used to be fertile, is sprouting venom, and the sky has turned red from endless cries and tears.

 Lyrics

 These are the lyrics of the poem: